 Atari 5200 Super System

 • 2 different models were released – 4-player (the original) and 2-player models - which created some compatibility issues.
 The reason is both the hardware and the OS were slightly changed for the later 2-port model (though some of the first-produced 2-ports have the 4-port OS).
-As a result, K-Razy Shootout, Mountain King, and Pitfall won't work with most 2-ports (those having the later OS version).
+As a result, K-Razy Shootout, Mountain King, and Pitfall won't work at all with most 2-ports (those having the later OS version).
 Changing this chip with one from a 4-port model will fix the problem.
 FYI- patched versions of these 3 games that will run with the later OS have been made.
 I believe Sean Kelly has copies of them.
 Also, most 4-ports (except the last ones produced) won't work with the VCS Adapter unless they have the same hardware modification done as the 2-ports.
 If you have a 4-port with a serial # that starts with an "*", then most likely it will work with the VCS Adapter (though some models without the * have also been found to be compatible, so this rule isn't 100%).
 The only other issue with the 2-port is that you can't take advantage of the 3 games (Asteroids, Super Breakout, and RS Tennis) that allow up to 3 and 4 players.
 There's also the integrated power/RF cords setup with the 4-port that was eliminated with the 2-port (4-ports can be converted to the 2-port setup).

 • The 5200 is basically the same as the 400 computer system, with some minor hardware changes.